Page Reviewed / Updated - Jul. 2016

 Cost of Care Calculator

-In 2015, the average monthly cost of assisted living in Virginia is $3,993.
+As of 2016, the average monthly cost of assisted living in Virginia is just under $4,000.
 This works out to an annual cost of almost $48,000.
-While expensive relative to the national average, the good news in Virginia is that 2015 has seen almost no price inflation in the cost assisted living over 2014.
+While expensive relative to the national average, which is $3,600 / month, the good news in Virginia is that 2016 has seen almost no price inflation in the cost of assisted living over the last two years.

-There are certain areas of the state where the cost is considerably lower, most notably Harrisonburg, Norfolk, Virginia Beach and Roanoke where the average annual costs are $3,000 - $7,000 less.
-Residents of Richmond, Winchester and Charlottesville should be aware that they live in the most expensive areas for assisted living.
-In these areas, the average costs can reach $50,000 and even $55,000.
+There are certain areas of the state where the cost is considerably lower, most notably Harrisonburg, Richmond, and Staunton, where the average annual costs are $6,500 - $10,000 less.
+Residents of Virginia Beach, Winchester, and Charlottesville should be aware that they live in the most expensive areas for assisted living.
+In these areas, the average costs can reach $53,000 and even $68,000.
 Residents might consider other areas of the state to save money.

 Statewide, the average daily cost of adult day care is $65.
-Unfortunately in some rural areas of the state, adult day care services are not available.
-In those areas where it is available adult day care is less costly than the national average and residents might consider this an affordable option relative to assisted living.
+Unfortunately, in some rural areas of the state, adult day care services are not available.
+In those areas where it is available, adult day care is less costly than the national average, which is $68 / day, and residents might consider this an affordable option relative to assisted living.
+One will find the most affordable day care in Blacksburg, Harrisonburg, and Winchester, where it is approximately $51 - $59 / day.

-Virginia has two relevant programs; the Adult Services Program and the Auxiliary Grant.
+Virginia has two relevant programs; Adult Services (AS) and Auxiliary Grant (AG).
 Adult Services is a program intended to help frail elderly persons remain living in their homes.
 It achieves this by providing a variety of supports such as chore services, shopping and housekeeping which individuals may have difficulty performing for themselves.
 Learn more about Virginia Adult Services.

 The Auxiliary Grant program shares a goal with the Adult Services program, which is to reduce nursing home placements.
 However, this program does not support individuals at home, rather it provides a cash grant to help them pay for the fees associated with assisted living or adult foster care.
 Read more.